 Of course, nothing in life is truly that simple.
 There will always be exceptions, but we’re up-front about them.
 Exceptions are generally things like:

 Our trucks can only handle so much weight, so if you need a ton of bricks/rocks/concrete hauled away, we may need to add a weight surcharge.

 2. Intensive labor.

-Intensive labor is usually in hoarding situations where the new property owner wants to sort through everything; the added time and work typically results in an additional fee.
-We’ve seen relatively easy hoarding houses to clean up and others that are downright nasty; the pricing for these two situations, depending on the situation’s complexity, can be different.
+Intensive labor is usually in hoarding situations where the new property owner wants to sort through everything; the added time and work may result in an additional fee.
+We’ve seen relatively easy hoarding houses to clean up and others that are quite challenging; the pricing for these two situations, depending on the situation’s complexity, can be different.

 3. Massive projects.

 Extra-large projects can influence pricing, like commercial buildings and warehouses, mainly if they involve the disassembly of large items or large amounts of furniture – which can result in a labor adjustment.